Chicago Seven: Planning for the 1968 DNC protests

 In the fall of 1967, David Dellinger was the director of the National Mobilization Committee to End the War in Vietnam (the Mobe), and planning began during Mobe meetings for an anti-war demonstration at the 1968 Democratic National Convention.
+A similar plan was created by SDS Vice President Vernon T. Grizzard titled "Summer 1968: Possibilities for New Local Organizing".
 In early 1968, the Tet Offensive against American forces in Vietnam started, and in February, Walter Cronkite said the war was "lost."
 In March, Johnson ended his campaign for the nomination.

 Protests against the war continued, and Rennie Davis and Tom Hayden became directors of the Mobe office in Chicago.
 A counterculture group known as Yippies, including Jerry Rubin and Abbie Hoffman, also planned a "Festival of Life", announced at a press conference on March 17, as a response to what they described as the Democratic "Convention of Death".
 In January, the Yippies had issued a statement that included: "Join us in Chicago in August for an international festival of youth music and theater ...
 Come all you rebels, youth spirits, rock minstrels, truth seekers, peacock freaks, poets, barricade jumpers, dancers, lovers and artists ...
 We are there!
 There are 500,000 of us dancing in the streets, throbbing with amplifiers and harmony.
 We are making love in the parks ..."
 In a March meeting at Lake Villa, Illinois, coordination of demonstrations was discussed by representatives from various groups; Hayden and Davis drafted a proposal that included "the campaign should not plan violence and disruption against the Democratic National Convention.
 It should be nonviolent and legal."

 Following the assassination of Martin Luther King Jr. in April 1968, there were riots in Chicago and other cities.
 In June 1968, Robert Kennedy was assassinated.

 Most of the permits applied for by the Mobe and the Yippies for protest-related activities were denied.
 Rennie Davis sought help from the Justice Department, and argued permits would lower the risk of violence between protesters and police, but was unsuccessful.
 A week before the start of the convention, Mobe organizers sued in federal court to obtain permits to use the parks, but were denied on August 23.